hawa-bah/black-codher-my-personal-project/README.md

 ### client

 The client folder is where you will store your front-end code.
-Currently this contains a new project created with create-react-app.
+Currently this contains a new project created with `create-react-app` and an example of how to call an API that's in active development.

 Put your React code here

 ### server

 The server folder is where you will store your back-end code.
-This currently contains a JSON file with some fake data, and it is where you'll add your Node.js code.
+There is currently a JSON file with some fake data, it is an example of how your data can be structured.
+This folder is where you'll add your Node.js code.

 Put your Node code here